back to blog

 • Circulation of dust and germs through HVAC systems

-When there is a build-up around the sprinkler head, the internal thermal element (a small, glass bulb that is set to break when the air reaches fire temperatures), may be too insulated by debris to react quickly.
-Conversely, even fire sprinklers in otherwise hygienic hospitals or offices can pick up germs and bacteria in the air, where they will continue to circulate.
+When there’s a build-up around the sprinkler head, the internal thermal element (a small, glass bulb that’s set to break when the air reaches fire temperatures), may be too insulated by debris to react quickly.
+Conversely, even fire sprinklers in otherwise hygienic hospitals or offices can pick up germs and bacteria in the air, where they’ll continue to circulate.

 Is your old, dusty sprinkler system giving you a false sense of security?
 It may be in need of a cleaning.